AndrewBarton/WebParrot/transcoders/transcoderReadme.txt

 Transcoders allow you to modify the content sent from the cache to the client.

-A transcoder must be located in the transcoders folder and will be 'required' by the parrot as needed. any transcoders must export a function called transcode that takes the body and an object containing any parameters
+A transcoder must be located in the transcoders folder and will be 'required' by the parrot as needed. any transcoders must export a function called transcode that takes the body, an object containing any parameters, and the cache entry (for modifying headers, see currentEntry in WebParrot.js).

+Transcoders will only be run if the content is of a type containing 'text' or 'javascript' and is not gziped.

 see testTranscoder.js for an example